jimdox/Juno/README.md

 I am working on not only implementing the new renderer in Vulkan, but also structuring so that I can continue to have limited OpenGL support for hardware that cannot use Vulkan.
 I will probably just include an optional `compatibility` premake config when building the project, so that the renderer will use OpenGL instead.

 ### Particles!
-Using Compute Shaders adds new possibilities for high volumes of particles in real time:
+Using Compute Shaders allows more particles to be rendered in realtime!
+(I just used some fancy trig function to achieve the initial shape)
 ![alt text](https://github.com/jimdox/Juno/blob/master/Resources/WIP/Screenshot_2020-04-16_14-40-41.png)